Galt Museum & Archives: Expansion

 In the early 1980s, the museum was placed in the Urban Parks Program and the museum expanded to include additional gallery space and expanded storage space.
 The new space allowed for the development of new programs and temporary exhibits.

 In September 2004, the museum moved its offices and collections off-site to facilitate a $8.9 million expansion.
 Government funding for the project included $3.13 million from the City of Lethbridge, $1.9 million from the Government of Canada, and $1.45 million from the Province of Alberta.
 The museum reopened on 6 May 2006, and was renamed the Galt Museum & Archives.
 This renovation included: Discovery Hall, a 5000 sqft exhibit centre with the permanent exhibit "Exploring Southwestern Alberta" and frequently changing temporary exhibits; a larger store; and the 2500 sqft Galt Education Centre.

+Blackfoot name

+In 2022, the museum received the Blackfoot name Akaisamitohkanao’pa, meaning 'eternal gathering place', from local Niitsitapi (Blackfoot) Elders Bruce Wolf Child and Mary Fox.
+The naming represents a step on an important journey of working collaboratively with the Niitsitapi community and walking the path of reconciliation together.

 Awards

 In 2003, the museum was awarded the Museums Alberta Award of Excellence for Exhibitions for its "Ancestors" exhibit.
 The exhibit was a result of a partnership with the Royal Ontario Museum and the British Museum in London, England.

 The Galt has since been awarded with recognitions for excellence in programming, curation, marketing and tourism initiatives, horticulture and archival and collections management, including the following: